Freight Shipping from Savannah to Jacksonville

 How much does it cost to ship freight from Savannah to Jacksonville?

-Full truckload (FTL) rates from Savannah, GA to Jacksonville, FL currently range from $350-$432 for a standard dry van load over the 163-mile route.
+Full truckload (FTL) rates from Savannah, GA to Jacksonville, FL currently range $350-$432 (roughly $2.17-$2.67 per mile over 163 miles).
 LTL shipments typically cost $290-$539 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Jacksonville?

-Standard FTL transit from Savannah to Jacksonville is approximately 3 hrs by truck over 163 miles.
+Standard FTL transit from Savannah to Jacksonville is approximately 3 hrs by truck over 163 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Savannah to Jacksonville freight?